 Jet Fuel Also Finds Its Way into Lungs and Bone

-Jet fuel also finds its way into the lungs.
+When you are exposed to jet fuel, it also finds its way into the lungs as you breathe.
 This is true of both the older jet fuel, JP-8, and the newer synthetic jet fuel, S-8.
-Once it gets into the lungs, it coats the alveoli, the sacs that collect air.
+Once jet fuel gets into the lungs, it coats the alveoli, the tiny sacs that collect air within the lungs.
 This coating makes it harder for the alveoli to contract as the lungs push air out to remove carbon dioxide.